-Enters the ALJ-approved time limit extension as of the first of the month of the ALJ decision date in the eJAS time limit tool.
+Enters the ALJ-approved TLE as of the first of the month of the ALJ decision date in the eJAS tool.

 Approves the extension for the maximum allowed review period.
-For example, if the ALJ approves a family violence time limits extension on June 10, staff will approve the extension for six months (June 1 through December 31).
+For example, if the ALJ approves a family violence TLE on June 10, staff will approve the extension for six months (June 1 through December 31).

-If the adult recipient/ineligible parent receives continued benefits and the department decision is upheld at the administrative hearing, WFPS creates a new eJAS time limit extension tool with the time limit extension code 13.
+If the adult recipient receives continued benefits and the department decision is upheld at the administrative hearing, WFPS creates a new eJAS TLE tool with TLE code 13.
 The Administrative Hearing Coordinator recalculates eligibility and adds the following language to the ACES termination letter in the free form text box:

 "You requested an administrative hearing on [date] to contest [your TANF months/TANF time limit extension denial].
 We continued TANF benefits on your case pending an administrative hearing decision.
 The Department's action was upheld on [date] and you no longer qualify for TANF continued benefits.
 WAC 388-418-0020 and 388-458-0040."

-3.6.1.13 What happens when an adult recipient/ineligible parent offers more time limit extension evidence before we close their case?
+3.6.1.13 What happens when an adult recipient offers more time limit extension evidence before we close their case?

-An adult recipient/ineligible parent’s circumstances may change or the adult recipient/ineligible parent may be able to provide more evidence of time limit extension eligibility.
-Examples could include the following; a medical condition may worsen, they may disclose family violence, they may become homeless, or they may increase their hours at work.
+An adult recipient’s circumstances may change or the adult recipient may be able to provide more evidence of TLE eligibility.
+Examples could include the following - a medical condition worsens, they disclose family violence, they become homeless, or they increase their hours at work.

-When an adult recipient/ineligible parent doesn't qualify for a time limit extension and offers more or new evidence before we close their case:
+When an adult recipient doesn't qualify for a TLE and offers more or new evidence before we close their case:

 Document the contact and type of new circumstances or evidence offered in eJAS time limit note type.

-Create an IRP to request additional information within 10 days or by no later than the last day of the adult recipient/ineligible parent’s 60th month on TANF/SFA.
+Create an IRP to request additional information within 10 days or by no later than the last day of the adult recipient’s 60th month on TANF/SFA.
 Use a Missing Verification for Interview (0023-01) pend letter.

-Offer to schedule an appointment with the adult recipient/ineligible parent if they want to meet to discuss the situation.
+Offer to schedule an appointment with the adult recipient if they want to meet to discuss the situation.

-Once the new evidence is received, re-determine eligibility for a time limit hardship extension.
-If the parent fails to provide the requested information by the date on the IRP or a Missing Verification for Interview (0023-01) pend letter, review the case and determine eligibility based on the information in the adult recipient/ineligible parent’s case record.
+Once the new evidence is received, re-determine eligibility for a TLE.
+If the parent fails to provide the requested information by the date on the IRP or Missing Verification for Interview (0023-01) pend letter, review the case and determine eligibility based on the information in the adult recipient’s case record.

-Use the eJAS time limit extension tool to document the decision.
-Translate the eJAS time limit extension decision letter as needed, adding any needed details per the eJAS time limit denial letter template or the time limit hardship extension chart, if the adult recipient/ineligible parent remains ineligible.
+Use the eJAS TLE tool to document the decision.
+Translate the eJAS TLE decision letter as needed, adding any needed details per the eJAS time limit denial letter template or the time limit hardship extension chart, if the adult recipient remains ineligible.

-3.6.1.14 What if an adult recipient/ineligible parent reapplies before their case closes?
+3.6.1.14 What if an adult recipient reapplies before their case closes?

-An adult recipient/ineligible parent may choose to reapply for benefits before their TANF case closes due to time limits.
+An adult recipient may choose to reapply for benefits before their TANF case closes due to time limits.
 WorkFirst staff obtains necessary information for TANF or Pregnant Women Assistance (PWA) eligibility immediately.

 Further steps are taken by the WFPS/WFSSS below:

-Ensures adult recipient/ineligible parent provides proof of pregnancy and the estimated due date if adult recipient/ineligible parent is pregnant.
+Ensures adult recipient provides proof of pregnancy and the estimated due date if adult recipient is pregnant.

-Must complete a TANF Time Limit Extension with the PWA eligible applicant to screen for any further TLE hardship criteria.
+Must complete a TANF TLE review with the PWA eligible applicant to screen for any further TLE categories.

-If no hardship criteria is met, the TLE Supervisory Review Process must be followed.
+If no TLE criteria is met, the TLE Supervisory Review Process must be followed.
 See WFHB section 3.6.1.16 Time Limit Extension Decisions - Step-by-step guide for steps for the TLE Supervisory Review Process.